-Her groundbreaking DVD, Big Yoga Hatha 1, helped plus-size Yoga students enjoy this life-affirming practice through the use of adapted poses designed for the larger body.
-Recently Meera added a book (Big Yoga: A Simple Guide for Bigger Bodies) and a new DVD (Big Yoga Flexibility) to her repetoire.
+Her groundbreaking program, Big Yoga, began with a DVD, Big Yoga Hatha 1, to help plus-size Yoga students enjoy this life-affirming practice through the use of adapted poses designed for the larger body.
+Meera followed the DVD with two books: Big Yoga: A Simple Guide for Bigger Bodies and Big Yoga for Less Stress, as well as a 2nd DVD, Big Yoga Flexibility.
 Meera’s Yoga students are finding they can lower their blood pressure, improve glycemic function, feel more energized and happy with the simple and effective Yoga postures (asana) and gentle deep breathing (pranayama).

 Yoga has been proven to reduce the health risks of obesity, as well as contribute to a healthy heart lifestyle especially important to a patient recovering from heart surgery.
-Her friend and colleague, Dr. Dean Ornish, founder of the Wellness Institute and author of Stress, Diet and Your Heart, and Eat More, Weigh Less, says “Meera’s adapted Yoga is a perfect compliment to any cardiac rehab program.
+Her friend and colleague, Dr. Dean Ornish, founder of the Preventive Medicine Research Institute and author of Reversing Heart Disease says “Meera’s adapted Yoga is a perfect compliment to any cardiac rehab program.
 Her soothing voice and peaceful presence enable the patient to experience the relaxation response, and begin to identify how to achieve this state on his own.”

 When Patricia Kerr left the midwest in the mid 70’s, she wasn’t exactly seeking enlightenment.
 What she really had in mind was fame and fortune in the record business, so she put together an all-female band, Ira Gobu.
 While woodshedding in Connecticut, the girls discovered an Integral Yoga center and began coming for hatha classes, and Friday night kirtan.
 One day their teacher, Padma, informed them that her guru, Swami Satchidananda (Sri Gurudev) was coming to town, and they were invited to meet him in a small private satsang at his home.

 A corporate purge at RCA left “Water My Soul” languishing on the shelf, but Meera continued to write and record while her interest in Yoga was flourishing.
-She took the Integral Yoga teacher training in 1978 at the Satchidananada Ashram, began teaching at the IYI in New York City, and got married.
+She took the Integral Yoga teacher training in 1978 at Satchidananda Ashram, began teaching at the Integral Yoga Institute in New York City, and got married.